obss/jury/README.md

 <a href="https://github.com/obss/jury/blob/main/LICENSE"><img alt="License: MIT" src="https://img.shields.io/pypi/l/jury"></a>
 </p>

-Simple tool/toolkit for evaluating NLG (Natural Language Generation) offering various automated metrics.
+Simple toolkit for evaluating NLP experiments offering various automated metrics.
 Jury offers a smooth and easy-to-use interface.
-It uses [datasets](https://github.com/huggingface/datasets/) for underlying metric computation, and hence adding custom metric is easy as adopting `datasets.Metric`.
+It uses [datasets](https://github.com/huggingface/datasets/) for underlying metric computation, and hence adding custom metric is easy as extending proper class.

 Main advantages that Jury offers are:

 - Easy to use for any NLG system.
 - Calculate many metrics at once.
 - Metrics calculations are handled concurrently to save processing time.
-- It supports evaluating multiple predictions.
+- It supports evaluating multiple predictions seamlessly.

 To see more, check the [official Jury blog post](https://medium.com/codable/jury-evaluating-performance-of-nlg-models-730eb9c9999f).